Bully (band)

-Bully is the solo project of guitarist and singer Alicia Bognanno.
-The American rock band formed in 2013 in Nashville.
-They signed to Columbia Records label Startime International and released their first album Feels Like in 2015, then moved to Sub Pop to release Losing in 2017.
-Their third album Sugaregg was released on August 21, 2020.
-What initially began as a three-piece band is now a solo project with accompanying members.
+Bully originally began as a rock band, formed in 2013 in Nashville, Tennessee.
+They signed to Columbia Records label Startime International and released their first album, Feels Like, in 2015.
+The band moved to Sub Pop to release Losing in 2017.
+Their third album Sugaregg was released on August 21, 2020, and their fourth album Lucky for You was released on June 2, 2023.

 Background

-Bully was founded by Rosemount, Minnesota native Alicia Bognanno, who earned a degree from Middle Tennessee State University in audio recording before getting an internship at Steve Albini's Electrical Audio studios in Chicago.
+Bully was founded by Alicia Bognanno, who was born in Germany and spent her teen years in Rosemount, Minnesota.
+Bognanno earned a degree from Middle Tennessee State University in audio recording before getting an internship at Steve Albini's Electrical Audio studios in Chicago.
 She started recording demos of her own material before relocating to Nashville, Tennessee, where she worked as an engineer at Battle Tapes Recording and The Stone Fox venue.
-She formed the band with Stewart Copeland on drums (not to be confused with the drummer for The Police).
+She formed Bully in 2013 as a trio, with her then-boyfriend Stewart Copeland on drums (not to be confused with the drummer for The Police) and bassist Reece Lazarus.

 After self-releasing a limited cassette, the band's first single proper, "Milkman", was released in April 2014.
+Later that year, guitarist Clayton Parker was added to the band.
 They signed with Columbia Records label Startime International and released their debut album Feels Like in June 2015.
 Feels Like received generally positive reviews from critics.
 Laura Snapes of Pitchfork wrote, "The coarse Cobain head-scream of Bully singer, songwriter, and guitarist Alicia Bognanno is its own resuscitating jolt of protest... she spends much of Feels Like tearing down the house with her howl."

+Shortly after the end of their tour in support of Feels Like, Copeland left the band due to breaking up with Bognanno.
+When the band returned to the studio in 2016, recording again at Electrical Audio, Copeland was replaced by session drummer Casey Weissbuch.
 Losing, Bully's second studio album, was released by Sub Pop on October 20, 2017.
-The album was recorded at Electrical Audio in Chicago.
-It was called less "grimier and sugar-slick" than Feels Like.
+It was called "grimier and less sugar-slick" than Feels Like.